Thursday, December 24, 2015

 Photo Credit: Jennifer McCollum

-If you follow this blog because you love reading about Generation X, you will love Jennifer's blog, too: Are you there, God?
+If you follow this blog because you love reading about Generation X, you will love Jennifer's blog even more: Are you there, God?
 It's me Generation X

 (c) 2015 - Chloe Koffas - all rights reserved